vivienroussez/autoTS/README.md

-# Package autoTS
+# Package autoTS v0.2

 ## Introduction

 This R package is meant to provide a high-level interface to make **automated** predictions for **univariate** time series.
 The purpose is to avoid to deal with the different classes required by the different libraries (ts objects, data frames, matrices...) and to get fast results for large amount of time series.
+The results are return as dataframes.

-As of version 0.1, it is possible to deal with daily, weekly, monthly or quarterly time series.
+As of version 0.2, it is possible to deal with daily, weekly, monthly or quarterly time series.

 In order to be as generic as possible, the input required by this package is :